Oxford vs Cambridge: Which is Better?

 While this may sound unfair or like an exaggeration, an Oxbridge education is second to none; the intense way you study means not only are you incredibly knowledgeable in your field by the time you graduate, but you also have a suite of transferable skills that employers are hungry for.
 You are organised, determined, driven, analytical, meticulous, and articulate.
 This really opens doors for your future career and studies.

 Many graduates go on to study for their Masters or PhD and pursue work in academia.
-Others, however, may change direction completely; for example, I know plenty of NatSci (Natural Science) graduates that now work in finance.
-While you may choose to stay in Oxford or Cambridge post-graduation (for example, many science and engineering firms choose to base themselves near Cambridge), the world is brimming with opportunities for Oxbridge graduates.
+Others, however, may change direction completely; for example, I know plenty of NatSci (Natural Science) graduates who now work in finance.
+While you may choose to stay in Oxford or Cambridge post-graduation (for example, many science and engineering firms choose to base themselves near Cambridge), the world is brimming with opportunities for Oxbridge graduates

 No matter which university you choose, UniAdmissions is here to help you get a place.